 Jayapradha

 Jayapradha is an Indian actor, best known for Tamil cinema.
 Jayapradha began their career in 1979 and has been a prominent figure in the industry for over 47 years.
-With over 90 credits to their name and an average audience rating of 6.3, Jayapradha remains one of the most prolific and celebrated talents in the industry.
+With over 90 credits to their name, Jayapradha remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Jayapradha's career remains one of the longest and most celebrated in Tamil cinema.

 - Born